NoriSte/kentcdodds.com/content/blog/await-dont-sleep-your-e2e-tests/index.md

 automatically and sometimes manually.
 Below you can find some examples of implementing the listed waitings.

-<h3 id="page-load-waitings">Page Load waitings</h3>
+<h3 id="page-load-waitings">Page load waitings</h3>

-Every E2E testing tool manages the page load waiting in a different way (in terms of what is waited before considering the page loaded), below you can find some examples.
+Every E2E testing tool manages the page load waiting in a different way (in terms of what is waited before considering the page loaded).

 **Cypress**